ExcessiveAmountsOfZombies/WeavingMC/README.md

 idea is that sponge/forge/bukkit all have event systems, and fabric kinda does too but this adds one that's similar to the other three.
 Will anyone use it? will i continue working on it? do i have the knowledge to make something like this?

+other ideal: mods would add events, perhaps rather than listen to them so that people who wanted to use server side mods could get use of them, who knows

 we'll call it weavingMC because we're so hilarious basing the name of a mod on the idea of "weaving" and "fabric" hilarious! if anyone uses this maybe we'll update the readme too

 # Credit